docker/docs/docker-hub/download-rate-limit.md

 ## How do I know my pull requests are being limited

 When you issue a pull request and you are over the limit for your account type, Hub will return a `429` response code with the following body when the manifest is requested:
-> You have reached your download rate limit: https://docs.docker.com/docker-hub/download-rate-limit/.
-Upgrade your plan to increase your limit at: https://www.docker.com/pricing
+> You have reached your pull rate limit.
+You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limits

 You will see this error message in the Docker CLI or Docker Engine logs.